Apply for a UK National Insurance Number application form example

-Apply for a National Insurance Number
+Apply For a National Insurance Number

 Is there a way to fast track my application?

-No, there is absolutely no way too fast track the issuing of your National Insurance Number.
+No, there is absolutely no way to fast track the issuing of your National Insurance Number.
 No amount of money would be able to speed up the process.
 Please be careful of companies online claiming to be able to fast track your application.
 They are completely false statements and will end up costing you money.

 I’ve already been issued a number, can I apply for a new one?